Brake Pad Compounds

 • Road course

-• Heavy duty pavement oval
+• Pavement oval

-• Drag racing stainless
+• Drag racing - stainless steel

 • Club sport racers